Q: What exactly is "new-tech radio" ?

 A: Part 15 refers to the FCC Federal Code of Regulation Title 47, Part 15 (47 CFR 15).
 This allows unlicensed transmission operations at the upper end of the AM radio dial, and at very low power levels, often called "micropower".
-Under Part 15, no such station may broadcast a signal exceeding a power of 100 milliwatts.
+Under Part 15, no such station may broadcast a signal exceeding a power of 100 milliwatts on AM, and 250 milliwatts on FM.
 Devices such as personal computers, baby monitors, video game systems, wireless landline telephones and other consumer electronics all generate and use radio frequency energy and must be operated in a manner consistent with their manufacture in order to prevent the possibility of interference.

 Q: What's the difference between "Part 15" and "Pirate Radio"?

 A: Pirate radio is just that...the irresponsible form of radio whose operators willfully disregard FCC rules and regulations, often using altered or otherwise unauthorized transmission equipment having the potential to cause harm to fully-licensed over-the-air radio stations, usually broadcasting on the same frequency as one licensed nearby and airing questionable program content that a responsible licensed station would likely be fined for.
 While we are not a licensed station in the traditional sense, we are still regulated by the FCC and subject to inspection to ensure that we are broadcasting within authorized power limits, and not airing content that would be considered questionable or otherwise 'indecent.'
 We make every effort to make sure that we are above board, and that our transmission signal stays within our assigned limits so as not to cause harm to our colleagues.
 Additionally, to air any indecent programming is inconsistent with our mission to serve the community to the best of our ability.

 Q: Do you have plans to increase your power in the future?